 Gloves – personally I do not use or recommend gloves for pulling on cables.
 Instead, I find it better to climb the rock or use rungs and cable bolts to pull on.
 If I have to take the cable, I will grip it firmly enough not to allow it to slip in my hand and I do not run my hand up the cable as there may be broken threads which can catch your skin.
 It’s a personal choice.

-A map – a map is a very good idea, although all maps for the Dolomites are made on quite flimsy paper.
-I prefer the Tabacco range as I find the symbology mapping clearer.
+A map – this should be considered essential equipment along with the ability to use it, although all maps for the Dolomites are made on quite flimsy paper.
+I prefer the Tabacco range to Kompass as I find the mapping clearer.
 Another alternative, or better a backup to a physical map is to use a mapping app.
 My preferred option is the Mytrails app, which allows you to freely download sections of the Kompass maps.
 It provides GPS, tracking, height and various other helpful tools.

 Ice Axe and Crampons – this only really counts for certain routes and if you are climbing early or late in the season when you should be prepared for buried sections of cable in gullies or on north-facing ledges.
 During the main season, it is unlikely that they will be of use on anything other than the highest routes, for example, Marmolada.
 A single walking axe and a pair on 10 point crampons is sufficient.
 Microspikes could be used if you understand their limitations.